Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 Importantly, the employed term $H_G=V\sum_ic_iG_i^{\mathrm{U}(1)}$ consists of only single qubit operations, which can be absorbed into those already present to implement $H_{\mathrm{f}}$ and $H_{\mathrm{m}}$ (Methods).
+The normalized sequence of coefficients $\{c_i\}$ may be chosen \textit{compliant} (Methods) or as simple as an alternating series (Fig.~\ref{fig:u1_protection_extended}).
 While $H_G$ commutes with the mass and background-field terms, it does compete with the gauge--matter coupling $H_J$.
-Illustratively, one can imagine $H_{G}$ to rapidly rotate the $\mathbb{Z}_2$ gauge field operator $\tau_{i,i+1}^z$ around the $x$-axis \cite{Lamm2020,PRXQuantum,Kasper2021}.
+Illustratively, one can imagine $H_{G}$ to rapidly rotate the $\mathbb{Z}_2$ gauge field operator $\tau_{i,i+1}^z$ around the $x$-axis \cite{Lamm2020,PRXQuantum,Kasper2023}.
 In a time-averaged fashion, $H_J$ thus effectively acquires the $\mathrm{U}(1)$ symmetry of a circle in the $z$-$y$ plane.
 At large $V/J$, one thus approximately obtains $H^{\mathrm{U}(1)}$ \cite{PRXQuantum}.
 Remarkably, we find small values of $V/J=6$ are already sufficient for observing striking effects.

 Initializing the system in $\ket{\psi_3}$ and quenching with the $\mathbb{Z}_2$ theory $H$ alone quickly leads to violation of the $\mathrm{U}(1)$ gauge symmetry, quantified through